Hello Planning Mashers!

-Vision board is a powerful instrument, and even if you don’t believe in the Law of Attraction, it can bring you lots of other benefits
+A Vision board is a powerful instrument, and even if you don’t believe in the Law of Attraction, it can bring you lots of other benefits:

 - Visualize your goals.
 Writing your goals is, of course, very useful.
 However, as humans, we understand things much better as visuals, and your vision board will help you see exactly what your goals are.
 This, in turn, will allow you to analyze better if it’s something you really want.

 - Decision making.
-Your vision board will help you with decision making since you’ll be able to visually check how the decision will align with your goals and make the right one for the future self.
+Your vision board will help you with decision-making since you’ll be able to visually check how the decision will align with your goals and make the right one for your future self.

 - Focus.
-As the year goes and things happen, it’s easy to lose direction and stride away from your goals.
-However, a visual board is always in front of you and will help you to stay focused and keep working on your goals.
+As the year goes by and things happen, it’s easy to lose direction and stride away from your goals.
+However, a vision board is always in front of you and will help you to stay focused and keep working on your goals.

 How To Create A Vision Board